stuvusIT/mail_alias_creator/README.md

 group_membership_field = memberUid
 ```

 The `logging_conf` is file path relative to the main configuration file (or absolute).
 At this path should be a python `logging.conf` compatible logging configuration.
-This option may be omited.
+This option may be omitted.

 The `strict` flag enables strict checking of the inputs.
 In this case the program exits with a non-zero exit code when a possible problem with the given files is detected.
-This option may be omited, which set's it to false.
+This option may be omitted, which set's it to false.

 The `check_syntax_only` flag can be used to abort the program after loading the alias files.
-This option may be omited, which set's it to false.
+This option may be omitted, which set's it to false.

 In the LDAP section some more variables then shown are supported.
 For a complete list and some explanations see [ldap.py](mail_alias_creator/ldap.py).